Bagi01bagi/class-lab-repo/class.md

 ## Class Information
-- Name: [Your Name Here]
+- Name: Bagila
-- Certification: [Your Certification Name Here]
+- Certification: Ussipbekova Bagila

 ## Instructions
 Please replace the placeholders with your details: